Technical Avoidance and Its Impact on Thai Tech

 It is about admitting that:

-• Our education system discourages technical depth
+• Our education system rarely rewards real technical depth

-• Our culture rewards avoidance over mastery
+• Our workplaces often reward appearances over mastery

 You do not close a gap by denying it.